 This subject has always troubled my mind.
 Day in and day out being raising questions such as- What makes people successful?
 Is it their profession, is their work ethic or is it their dedication towards a profession?

 As it is seen, successful people are known to be composed.
 Rarely seen to fret over things they command in public, they ignore the things that irk them.

 They appear to be organised, conscientious and focused viz. people who have things panned out.
 Given any moment of time, they have a skeleton prepared to improve.
 Sketching and improvising as per a plan.
-Achieving things they aim for, as if waving a magical wand in the air *puff*.
+Achieving things they aim for as if waving a magic wand in the air *puff*.
 They know what they want, how they want and why they want?
-Knowing the right set of people all along, they are seemingly not dazed by the issue of “what and where”.
+Knowing the right set of people all along, they are seemingly not fazed by the issue of “what and where”.

 Or is that what it seems to be?

 Priorities set.
 Goal(s) envisioned.
 Target audience aligned.
 A perfect tale of synchronization.

 The definition of success varies from people to people.
 It is something that cannot be labeled under monetary benefits alone.
 A person might be a successful parent, a businessman, a politician, a sportsperson, a doctor or a person specialized in his field of interest.
 Although in a capital society, the definition seems to rely heavily on the totality of moolah (money) earned by a person.

 But what would be the mindset of success?